wawjr3d/atomic/README.md

 #How to build
 After cloning, be sure to run `bundle` in order to fetch the gems laid out in the Gemfile.
-This project depends on `sass`, `saas`, and `sinatra`.
+This project depends on `sass`, `compass`, and `sinatra`.

 There is currently a single rake target to run Sinatra:
     rake server